Málaga-Costa del Sol

 It is recommended that you arrive two and a half hours before your flight departs*.
-Report your arrival at your airline's check-in desk or at the reduced mobility assistance desk, or using the standing directory, where we will pick you up.
+Report your arrival at your airline's check-in desk or using the standing directory, where we will pick you up.

 *You must arrive at the meeting point at least two hours before your flight departs.
 If your flight departs in the early hours of the morning, please consult the terminal’s opening times.

 An assistant will pick you up from the meeting point of your choice, helping you with your baggage.

 They will accompany you to the check-in desk and help you with the necessary check-in procedures.

 They will accompany you to the departure area and through any security checks.